 In this subsection, we describe the parameters selected for the improved QR-UOV described in Subsection 4.2.
-Our proposed parameters are set to satisfy security levels I, III, and V of the NIST PQC project [23] to enable comparison with the performance of cyclic Rainbow [27].
-The parameters for the improved QR-UOV are the number of finite fields q, the number of vinegar variables v, the number of oil variables, the number of equations m, the block size of the representation matrices l , and the polynomial used to generate the quotient ring f.
-We set q to be odd from the perspective of security.
-The v is mainly determined by the complexity of the pull-back and lifting reconciliation attacks described in Subsections 5.2 and 5.3, and m is determined by that of the plain direct attack.
-We use $\ell = 2$ or 3 since a large l makes the signature and execution time larger.
-From Theorem 1, we choose irreducible polynomials f with the form of $x^{\ell} - ax^{i} - 1$ described in Proposition 1.
-In summary, we propose the following
+Our proposed parameters are set to satisfy security levels I, III, and V of the NIST PQC project [24] to enable comparison with the performance of compressed Rainbow [11].
+The parameters for the improved QR-UOV are the number of finite fields q, number of vinegar variables v, number of oil variables, number of equations m, block size of the representation matrices l , and polynomial used to generate the quotient-ring f.
+We set q odd from a security perspective.
+The integer v is mainly determined by the

 Table 4.
-Complexity of the plain attacks in Subsection 5.1, the pull-back attacks in Subsection 5.2, and the lifting attacks in Subsection 5.3 on the proposed parameters of QR-UOV in Subsection 6.1.
-Here, "direct", "UOV" and "Rec" stand for the direct attack, UOV attack, and reconciliation attack, respectively.
-The bold fonts indicate the lowest complexity among all attacks in the same security level.
+The complexity of the plain attacks in Subsection 5.1, the pull-back attacks in Subsection 5.2, and lifting attacks in Subsection 5.3 on the proposed parameters of QR-UOV in Subsection 6.1.
+Here, "dir", "UOV", "rec", and "int" denote the direct attack, UOV attack, reconciliation attack, and intersection attack, respectively.
+The bold font indicates the lowest complexity among all attacks at the same security level.